Shi Feng Long Jing by Masters Teas

 Masters Teas has provided me with Shi Feng Long Jing for the purposes of writing an honest review.

-Masters Teas recommends steeping Shi Feng Long Jing in 170°F (77°C) for 2 to 3 minutes.
-I opted to do an initial steep in 175°F (79°C) water that I allowed to cool for 5 minutes prior to steeping, and steeped the tea leaves for 2 minutes.
+Masters Teas recommends steeping Shi Feng Long Jing in 170°F (77°C) water for 2 to 3 minutes.
+I opted to follow the steeping instructions and do an initial steep of 2 minutes.

 A Second Cup?

 I resteeped Shi Feng Long Jing six times (seven steeps total), by adding an additional 30 seconds for each subsequent steep.
 The colouring of Shi Feng Long Jing became a deeper yellow, with a stronger aroma and flavour that became less sweet and more nutty.
 It felt like it was maturing with each steep, and I found it to be quite tasty and enjoyable.
 The mouthfeel of Shi Feng Long Jing became just a touch astringent and I found myself wanting more.

 I loved Masters Teas’ Shi Feng Long Jing.
 This was a lovely green tea to experience from dry leaf, through the steeping process, to the drinking and resteeping process.
 I found the flavour was tasty and the leaves steeped well.
 I enjoyed the sweetness that naturally occurs in the initial steep, and the changes in the flavour with each subsequent steep made for a pleasant experience with the little nuances in the flavour.
 This is definitely one to resteep as much as possible, and possible cold steep the leaves to coax more flavours out of the leaves.